Mazamars312/Analogue_Pocket_Neogeo/README.md

 ## Can I play in AES mode

 Yes.
 Once in the game, press the Anaolgue Pocket's Home button then direct yourself to the /Core Settings/ then to MVS/AES.
-In there you can select between MVS and AES and this does change the clock speeds too but causes a reboot due to the clock change
+In there you can select between MVS and AES and this does change the clock speeds too but causes a reboot due to the clock change.
+This will not change in the UniBios startup display as that is a feature of the Bios, so go into the UniBios setup and change it in there :-) Thanks

+## Are there bugs?

+Yes. the current known bugs are in AOF 1 where some of the sprites are not displayed correcty (Im guessing a masking issue), and sometimes I have seen The Super Spy's logo will not come up.
+The next build I hope to have these done.

 ## Why is the refresh different then to the Mister core?
 Not anymore. im out by only .001 of a frame now!!!
 YAY